NarenSi/Football_Database_Management_System-DBMS-package/README.md

 1. Add the referer control extension to your google chrome browser.
 This is the link : (https://chrome.google.com/webstore/detail/referer-control/hnkcfpcejkafcihlgbojoidoihckciin)

-2. In the enter site box, enter the following url www.sofifa.com/ .
+2. Scroll down to the default referer for for all sites option.

 3. Select referer setting as custom and choose the option as target host.